Seo Seung-jae: 2025

-Started the 2025 season with new partner, Seo and Kim Won-ho emerged victorious at the opening tournament of the BWF World Tour in the Malaysia Open.
-Seo continuing his good form in the next tournament by being a runner-up in India Open and winning Thailand Masters with another partner, Jin Yong.
-In March, Seo paired with Kim again and won German Open against France's Popov brothers (Toma Junior and Christo).
+Starting the 2025 season with new partner, Seo and Kim Won-ho emerged victorious at the opening tournament of the BWF World Tour in the Malaysia Open.
+Seo continuing his good form in the next tournament by being a runner-up in India Open and winning the Thailand Masters with another partner, Jin Yong.
+In March, Seo paired with Kim again and won German Open against France's Popov brothers (Toma Junior and Christo) as well as the All England against Leo Rolly Carnando and former winner Bagas Maulana.